 - A reply by Miller et al. (2014), followed by Kareiva (2014), Soule (2014).

 - A reply by Doak et al. (2014b), followed by Marvier and Kareiva (2014a), Doak et al. (2014a).

 - A reply by Cafaro and Primack (2014), followed by Marvier and Kareiva (2014b).

-In several places the `Kareiva group’ argue that ES also supports BD.
-I’ll split them into four categories.
+In several places, the ‘Kareiva group’ argue that ES also supports BD.
+I’ll split their arguments into four categories.

 the fate of nature and that of people are deeply intertwined.
 Human health and well-being depend on clean air, clean water, and an adequate supply of natural resources for food and shelter.
 Many of the activities that harm biodiversity also harm human well-being.